pombreda/getpaid/products/PloneGetPaid/readme.txt

   Project leaders: Kapil Thangavelu is the chief architect and author of the product.
 Christopher Johnson is the project organizer.
 Jon Stahl is the project's NGO Liason.

   Lots of people have contributed to this project through our sprints.
 Thanks to all those who participated in the BBQSprint, Google DocComm Sprint, and i18n Sprint.
+For more complete list of credits, please see "GetPaid Credits":http://plonegetpaid.com/about/credits/

   Special thanks to our sponsors that helped us "social source" this project!

   "ObjectRealms":http://objectrealms.net | "ifPeople":http://www.ifpeople.net | "One/Northwest":http://onenw.org | "Contextual Corporation":http://contextualcorp.com | "Trees for Life":http://treesforlife.org | "Totsie.com":http://totsie.com